rtic-rs/rtic/book/en/src/by-example/hardware_tasks.md

 # Hardware tasks

+In it's core RTIC is based on using the interrupt controller in the hardware to do scheduling and run tasks, as all tasks in the framework are run as interrupt handlers (except `#[init]` and `#[idle]`).
+This also means that you can directly bind tasks to interrupt handlers.

 To declare interrupt handlers the  `#[task]` attribute takes a `binds = InterruptName` argument whose value is the name of the interrupt to which the handler will be bound to; the function used with this attribute becomes the interrupt handler.
 Within the